-- Original Experiment Submission – students working as a class, as individuals or in teams may propose, build, and execute experiments of their own design.
-Experiments must meet the criteria and parameters detailed in the HAB/STEM Experiment Proposal Submission Guidelines document.
+- Original Experiment Submission – students propose, build, and execute experiments of their own design.
+Experiments must meet the design criteria and parameters detailed in the HAB Experiment Submission Guidelines document (below).

-- Participation in Pre-Launch and Post Launch Operations – Students can remotely participate in the HAB launch planning meetings, attend subject matter expert presentations, and write reports.
-These meetings include presentation given by subject matter experts from the National Weather Service (NWS) and NOAA.
+- Participation in Pre-Launch and Post Launch Operations – Students may participate in HAB launch planning meetings and attend subject matter expert presentations.
+Meetings include presentations given by subject matter experts on the topics of weather, climate, communications, avionics and telemetry.

-Students participating in the ’20/21 HAB / STEM program will:
+Students participating in the HAB / STEM program will:

 - Engage in real-world problem solving.

-- Demonstrate their gained knowledge by submitting a report or giving a presentation to their class or educator.
+- Submit a report, poster, or give a presentation to their class or educator.

 - Develop deep content knowledge.

-- Develop critical thinking, collaboration, creativity, and communication skills.
+- Employ critical thinking, collaborate with teammates, exercise their creativity, and communication skills.